Anti-glare solutions for pinball machines

 their dark protective filter on.
 Usually they come with cleaning pads and small pieces of double sided tape.

-Privacy filters are also available for standard DMDs in pinball shops.
-These filters, usually packaged with cleaning pads and double-sided tape, attach directly to the DMD or LCD glass.
-The technology behind them involves a miniature grid that restricts the screen’s viewing angle, allowing light to pass only when viewed directly in front.
-From the side, the screen appears dark, reducing glare bouncing off the playfield glass.
+The technology behind privacy filters involves a miniature grid that restricts the screen’s viewing angle, allowing light to pass only when viewed directly from the front.
+From the side, the screen appears dark, reducing glare that would otherwise bounce off the playfield glass.

 DMD filter halfway installed.